 I deserve this time for myself.

 It is important to take time for yourself, doing things just for you, even if you only have five minutes.
-I found it particularly hard to relax during any spare time in those early days.
-But it is important to acknowledge that most of the chores can wait (not all of them, but most of them).
+I found it particularly hard to relax during my spare time in those early days.
+But it is important to acknowledge that most of the chores can wait (not all of them, but most).

 Try and do one thing every day for yourself.
-Some recommendations: put on a sheet mask, binge watch a funny TV show (I’d like to suggest Workin’ Moms on Netflix), treat yourself to your favorite dessert, take a nap.
-While my newborn peacefully slept, I rushed to finish as many chores as I could fit in.
-I was running myself ragged and not sleeping at all, which certainly isn’t healthy for anyone.
+Some recommendations: put on a sheet mask, binge-watch a funny TV show, treat yourself to your favorite dessert, and take a nap.
+While my newborn peacefully slept, I rushed to finish as many chores as possible.
+I was running myself ragged and not sleeping, which isn’t healthy for anyone.

 I will let this go.